-The Company has formulated and adopted a board diversity policy (the "Board Diversity Policy") for compliance with the Code Provision of the Listing Rules concerning the diversity of Board members.
+In December 2016, the Company has adopted a board diversity policy which was update in December 2018 (the "Board Diversity Policy") for compliance with the Code Provision of the Listing Rules concerning the diversity of Board members.
 A summary of the Board Diversity Policy, together with the measureable objectives set for implementing this policy, and the progress made towards achieving those objectives are disclosed as below.